-There is insufficient staffing for the recommended initial response to moderate and high risk property fire incidents.
+Staffing for the recommended initial response to moderate and high risk property fire incidents

 The existing response staff is not being deployed as efficiently as possible.
 KLVFRD has consistently provided an average of eight responders to fire incidents during the past two calendar years.
-This is an admirable accomplishment, but falls short of the CFAI recommendation of 13 personnel for moderate risk property hazards and 17 for high risk property hazards.
+This is an admirable accomplishment but falls short of the CPSE recommendation of 13 personnel for moderate risk property hazards and 17 for high risk property hazards.
 The anticipated support of mutual aid fire departments with two additional personnel is still short of the desired initial staffing for these hazards.